Open Banking for Real Estate: The Complete Guide

 Real-world scenario: A mid-sized residential property manager operates a portfolio of 500 units with average monthly rent of €950.
 Annual transaction volume: 6,000 payments totaling €5.7 million.

-- •Direct debit: €5.7M × 0.3% = €17,100, plus operational overhead for mandate management.
-Total: €22,100–€24,100.
+- •Direct debit: €5.7M × 0.3% = €17,100 in processing fees.
+Add operational overhead for mandate management (software and staff time for failed payment handling): €5,000–€7,000 annually.
+Total annual cost: €22,100–€24,100.

-PSD2 to PSD3: The Regulatory Evolution
+PSD2 to PSD2: The Regulatory Evolution

 - •Verification of Payee (VoP): Banks must verify that the intended recipient's name matches the provided account number, significantly reducing fraud and misdirected payments.